Fijivillage

 By Pita Toganivalu

-The Ministry of Health has donated patient monitors and blood pressure machines to the Health Department of the Seventh-day Adventist Church, in a move that will boost NCD prevention efforts and strengthen church-led community health outreach.
+The Ministry of Health and Medical Services distributed blood pressure monitors and body fat analyzers has donated patient monitors and blood pressure machines to the 10,000 Toes of the Seventh-day Adventist Church, in a move that will boost NCD prevention efforts and strengthen church-led community health outreach.

-The initiative is co-sponsored by PeopleMed, a US-based NGO founded by Dr. Nivita Sharma, a Fiji-born medical officer who continues to support her home country.
+The initiative is co-sponsored by EqualMed, a US-based NGO founded by Dr. Nivita Sharma, a Fiji-born medical officer who continues to support her home country.

-Assistant Minister for Health Penioni Ravunawa says Dr. Sharma’s commitment to health service began during her school years in Nausori, where she witnessed first-hand the challenges faced by healthcare workers.
+Assistant Minister for Health Penioni Ravunawa says Dr. Sharma’s commitment to health service began in her younger days, when she lived in Koronivia and observed the challenges doctors and nurses faced while attending to patients at the Nausori Health Centre.

-He says PeopleMed has donated 40-foot containers annually for the past 13 years, filled with medical consumables and equipment to assist Fiji’s health system.
+He says EqualMed has donated 40-foot containers annually for the MOHMS, in the past 13 years, filled with medical consumables and equipment to assist Fiji’s health system.

-The Ministry has also contributed around 40 weighing scales and two dozen blood pressure machines to support the SDA Church’s growing health services network.
+The Ministry has also contributed around two dozen blood pressure machines and 40 Body Fat Analyzers scale to support the SDA Church’s growing health services network.

 Ravunawa thanked the SDA Church for its continued service to the people of Fiji and the wider region.